mathialo/timer/README.md

  $ timer start
  $ timer stop
 ```
 for confimation.
-Additional commands available are `timer pause` and `timer resume`, they do what you would expect them to do.
+Additional commands available are `timer pause`, `timer resume` and `timer show`, they do what you would expect them to do.